-How did Himachal Pradesh evolve to become one of India’s wealthiest states, with low poverty levels and above average literacy?
+How did Himachal Pradesh evolve to become one of India’s wealthiest states, with low poverty levels and above-average literacy?
 The prospect appeared unlikely when 30 princely Hill states merged to form a state characterized by subsistence farming and India’s lowest literacy rate.
 It now has a developed banking sector and India’s highest levels of telecommunications penetration.
 We dissect the key elements in this long-term transformation: far-sighted planning; maintaining policy stability despite political change; and aligning human capacity building with objectives.
 Above all, we look at how the state has created and deployed institutional capacity in innovative ways.
-We extrapolate lessons from this particular case to consider the centrality of institutional reform in successful transition.
+We extrapolate lessons from this particular case to consider the centrality of institutional reform in a successful transition.